Rise of the forsaken relics: connecting present-day stellar streams and phase-mixed galaxies to the Epoch of Reionization: Shapes of the SMFs and UVLFs during the EoR

 In Section \ref{subsec:SMFs_and_UVLFs_fossils}, we noted that the use of the fossil record seemed to increase the sensitivity of our reconstructions to the selection of galaxies used in the near-far technique.
 Here we explore this further, by testing how the $z=7$ SMF slope estimates change under several variations of our selection criteria.

-\subsubsection{\texorpdfstring{Lowering the low-mass cutoff at $z = 7$}{Lowering the low-mass cutoff at z = 7}}
+\subsubsection{\texorpdfstring{Lowering the Low-mass Cutoff at $z = 7$}{Lowering the Low-mass Cutoff at z = 7}}

 We select progenitor galaxies with $M_\star \geq 10^{4.5} \, M_\odot$ instead of $M_\star \geq 10^5 \, M_\odot$) at $z = 7$.
 This increases the number of progenitor galaxies, which naturally leads to a smaller standard deviation on $\alpha$ in each simulation, for each of the samples.
-In this case, sample III produces the lowest standard deviation followed by sample II and I, respectively.
-However, we get steeper mean $\alpha$ values in the \textit{all progenitors} scenario and flatter values in the \emph{fossil record} scenario.
+In this case, Sample III produces the lowest standard deviation followed by Sample II and I, respectively.
+However, we get steeper mean $\alpha$ values in the \textit{all-progenitors} scenario and flatter values in the \emph{fossil-record} scenario.
 This leads to a larger difference between the slopes in these two scenarios when more disrupted galaxies are added, even though the halo-to-halo scatter decreases.
 Our estimates using bootstrapping, shown in Table \ref{tab:slopes}, demonstrate these effects.
-With a lower mass cutoff, Sample III provides the most accurate and precise estimate of the proto-MW/LG slope in the \textit{all progenitors} scenario followed by sample II and I, respectively.
-However, in the \emph{fossil record} scenario, sample I provides a more accurate representation of the proto-MW/LG slope than sample II and III.
-Thus reducing the mass cut-off incorporates more low-mass progenitors which leads to the steepening of the slope in the \textit{all progenitors} scenario.
-However, when combined into a single progenitor in the \emph{fossil record} scenario, we get flatter SMFs at the low-mass end.
-The effect gets more drastic when we add more massive present-day substructures since we increase the amplitude more towards the high-mass-end than in the low-mass-end.
+With a lower-mass cutoff, Sample III provides the most accurate and precise estimate of the proto-MW/LG slope in the \textit{all-progenitors} scenario followed by Samples II and I, respectively.
+However, in the \emph{fossil-record} scenario, Sample I provides a more accurate representation of the proto-MW/LG slope than Samples II and III.
+Thus reducing the mass cut-off incorporates more low-mass progenitors which leads to the steepening of the slope in the \textit{all-progenitors} scenario.
+However, when combined into a single progenitor in the \emph{fossil-record} scenario, we get flatter SMFs at the low-mass end.
+The effect gets more drastic when we add more massive present-day substructures since we increase the amplitude more towards the high-mass end than in the low-mass end.